 “Yes.
 I walk the hills regularly,” Once a year, he thought, and this is a tough one.

 “It’s steep from here on up.
-When you get to the top, there’s a short goat track to a second peak, you should probably give it a miss.”
+When you get to the top, there’s a short path, like a goat track, to a second peak, you should probably give it a miss.”

 “I will.
 See you later.”